-- 1. Distillate oil imported & exported from each port, [FUEL in 103 tons] - 2.
-Water front length of a municipality downstream of advancing shipping in port [D in miles] ^{3,4,5} - 3.
-Fuel oil storage capacity of individual docks within port, [DOCSTOR in barrels]^{3,4} - 4.
-Sum of the fuel oil storage capacity of all docks downstream of advancing shipping within port 5.
-Total port storage capacity of fuel oil, [TOTSTOR in barrels]^{3,4} - Total port storage capacity of fuel oil, [TOTSTOR in barrels Time of transit in each port, [TIME{port}=.275D in hours]6 - Time of transit in each port, [TiME{port}=.275 D in 7.
-Emission factor, [EF in lbs/week - 103 gallons]7 - 8.
+- 1. Distillate oil imported & exported from each port, [FUEL in 103 tons] 2 - 2.
+Water front length of a municipality downstream of advancing shipping in port [D in miles] 3,4,5 - 3.
+Fuel oil storage capacity of individual docks within port, [DOCSTOR in barrels] 3,4 - 4.
+Sum of the fuel oil storage capacity of all docks downstream of advancing shipping within port DOCSTOR 3.4 - 5.
+Total port storage capacity of fuel oil, [TOTSTOR in barrels] 3,4 - 6.
+Time of transit in each port, [TIMEport=.275\D in hours] 6 - 7.
+Emission factor, [EF in lbs/week 10 gallons] VOC=0.005 - 8.
 Weekly activity, WAF=7 days/week - 9.
-Seasonal adjustment factor, SAF7
+Seasonal adjustment factor, SAF 7a

-Summer Season Adjustment Factor 1.54
+Summer Season Adjustment Factor

-Fall Season Adjustment Factor 0.82
+1.54 Fall Season Adjustment Factor 0.82

-Winter Season Adjustment Factor 0.82
+The following equations are used to calculate the emissions without control for this source category.

-Spring Season Adjustment Factor 0.82
+Epa=((FUEL\CF/CF2)\((TOTSTOR - DOCSTOR)/TOTSTOR)\(TIME/CF1)\(EF/CF)

-The following equations are used to calculate the emissions without control for this source category. $Ep_a=((FUELCF/CF2)((TOTSTOR - \Box DOCSTOR)/TOTSTOR)(TIME/CF1)(EF/CF))$ $Ep_s=Ep_aSAF/AADF$
+= (tons/yr) for an annual emission of pollutant by county

-- $Ep_a = (tons/yr)$ for an annual emission of pollutant by county - $Ep_s = (tons/day)$ for a typical summer day emission of pollutant - CF = Conversion factor for units = 2000 lbs/ton - CF1 = Conversion factor for units = 168 hrs/week - CF2 = Conversion factor for units = [7.1 lb/gal]8 - AADF = Annual activity day factor (WAF 52 weeks/year) - SAF = Seasonal adjustment factor
+= (tons/day) for a typical summer day emission of pollutant Eps

-2. All marine vessel traffic from port freight traffic sheets (see reference 2) constitutes marine vessel import/export fuel transit activity.9
+= Conversion factor for units = 2000 lbs/ton CF1 = Conversion factor for units = 168 hrs/week CF2 = Conversion factor for units = [7.1 lb/gal] 8

-3. Distillate oil marine vessel loading includes distillate fuel oil, lube oil and greases, and petro, jelly and waxes loading activities from port freight traffic sheets included in reference 2.10 amount is multiplied by the equation that converts distance traveled to time where distance is represented by the length in miles a municipality faces on the waterfront route taken by ships/barges in transit.
+- 1. Ships only enter and leave ports for import/export purposes. - 2.
+All marine vessel traffic from port freight traffic sheets (see reference 2) constitutes marine vessel import/export fuel transit activity.
+9 - 3.
+Distillate oil marine vessel loading includes distillate fuel oil, lube oil and greases, and petro, jelly and waxes loading activities from port freight traffic sheets included in reference 2.
+10 - 4.
+Assume that the average travel time in hours for vessels using the port is computed by the equation: t = 0.275\d.6 - 5.
+Assume a valid allocation of port emissions from fuel oil activities to a municipal basis includes the subtraction of the fuel oil storage capacity of all docks downstream of advancing shipping ( DOCSTOR) from the total fuel oil storage capacity within the port (TOTSTOR) followed by division by TOTSTOR.
+After which this amount is multiplied by the equation that converts distance traveled to time where distance is represented by the length in miles a municipality faces on the waterfront route taken by ships/barges in transit.